WalkerMao/walkermao.github.io/_posts/2020-02-28-Basic-Concepts-of-ML.md

 ### 4.1 Flexibility-Interpretability Trade-Off

 The flexible models are usually more accurate and less interpretable.
-Linear regression is interpretable but not flexible, and neural network is the opposite.
+For example, linear regression is interpretable but not flexible, and neural network is the opposite.

 [high Interpretability, low Flexibility] Subset Selection (e.g. LASSO), Least Squares, Generalized Additive Models (GAM) (e.g. Trees), Bagging or Boosting, SVM. [low Interpretability, high Flexibility]